Plan To See The Venice Regatta

 Normally we do really poorly at planing our trips to align with major events in a town.
 This time we hoped to do better!
 We had timed our visit to Verona to ensure we could see at least one show in the arena.
 And we were in Verona when we could catch a train for the Venice Regatta.

 The Venice Regatta has been going on since 1315.
 It commemorated the historical economic and political influence of Venice.
-There are two parts – the procession down the Grand Canal and a series of rowing boat races.
+There are two parts to this great gondola event – the procession down the Grand Canal and a series of rowing boat races.

 Winning at the Regatta is a big deal, giving rowers a place in Venice’s history.
 Doing some research in advance, we briefly considered getting seats on the floating raft.
 This option was reasonably priced for locals but a bit more expensive for tourists who would have to fight for first come seats with families who could bring their kids almost free.
 We ultimately decided not to tie ourselves to one spot.
 And hoped we could find a good vantage point.
 We knew what the route was but we didn’t factor in how much of the Grand Canal was faced by buildings with no walkways!